bhisaac/5eFP/5eFP-SRD.md

 #### Domain Spells

 Each domain has a list of domain spells.
-You always have domain spells prepared, which don't count against the number of spells you know.
+You always know your domain spells, which don't count against the number of spells you know.

 If you gain a domain spell that isn't a cleric spell, the spell is nonetheless a cleric spell for you.